strimzi/strimzi.github.io/_posts/2023-01-08-running-apache-kafka-on-FIPS-enabled-Kubernetes-cluster.md

 While this blog post covers improvements to FIPS support in Strimzi, most of the work was done by the OpenJDK project.
 Without their support, we would not have been able to achieve such a great improvement.
-The changes done directly in Strimzi were very small compared to it.
+The changes done directly in Strimzi were very small in comparison.

 Also, keep in mind that the actual configuration and environment of each user might differ.
 So if you run FIPS-enabled Kubernetes clusters, don't forget to test the improved FIPS support first in your test environments before enabling it in production.